All the info you need to hang a door!

 Types of door available and online suppliers:

 For example solid or moulded.
 Moulded doors have a honeycomb cardboard middle covered in a plain or patterned layer and are lightweight and low cost.
 Solid doors are exactly that and can be bought with glazed panels, solid panels (2,3,4,6 or 8)and in many different types of timber both softwood and hardwood.
-Wickes have got a massive range of doors and will deliver to site.
+Screwfix have got a massive range of doors and will deliver to site or your home if you don't have a good van or trailer you could collect them in yourself.

 Get set up